jaysc/MGSV_SaveManager/README.md

 * **Switch between saves** by selecting a save from the list (only if more than one save found) and clicking **Apply**.
 * **Delete saves** by selecting the save from the list and click **Apply**.
 * If you add a save file manually while the program is running, you can click **Save Scan** to update the save lists.
-If you encounter bugs, please create **an issue** with as accurate description as possible of what tried to do and at what point the error/bug happened.
+If you encounter bugs, please create **an issue** with as accurate description as possible of what you tried to do and at what point the error/bug happened.